TDCJ Academic Regulations

 The college reserves the right to evaluate individual cases of nonattendance.
 In general, students are graded on the basis of intellectual effort and performance.
 In many cases, class participation is a significant measure of performance, and nonattendance can adversely affect a student’s grade.
 Therefore, students may be dropped from any course after they have accumulated three absences.
 Instructors must follow the procedures outlined below in dropping for excessive absences.

-A THECB established a rule to address a law enacted by the legislature regarding the number of withdrawals (W's) students may have during their academic career (THECB Rules: Chapter 4, Subchapter A, 4.10).
+THECB established a rule to address a law enacted by the legislature regarding the number of withdrawals (W's) students may have during their academic career (THECB Rules: Chapter 4, Subchapter A, 4.10).
 The law states that any student whose first semester in college is the fall 2007 semester or later may not have more than six unexcused withdrawals (W's) during their academic career.
 This rule applies to a student's academic record from all higher education institutions they may attend.
 If students have six unexcused withdrawals, they will no longer be allowed to withdraw from a course without receiving a grade in the course (which will be an "F") on the TVCC transcript.
-The faculty member of record and the associate vice president of correctional education will determine whether they excuse a withdrawal or not.
+The faculty member of record and the Director of Correctional Education will determine whether they excuse a withdrawal or not.

-1. TVCC may drop students upon the recommendation of the instructor after they have accumulated three absences.
-Instructors must complete a drop form and gain the associate vice president's approval.
+- TVCC may drop students upon the recommendation of the instructor after they have accumulated three absences.
+Instructors must complete a drop form and gain the Director's approval.

-3. If it is determined that TVCC should drop the student, the associate vice president shall initiate final drop procedures by completing the appropriate drop forms and submitting them to the appropriate on-site college personnel, who will then present the forms to the TVCC Administrative Office.
+- If it is determined that TVCC should drop the student, the Director shall initiate final drop procedures by completing the appropriate drop forms and submitting them to the appropriate on-site college personnel, who will then present the forms to the TVCC Administrative Office.

-4. Personnel from the Unit Education Office shall notify the instructor of the drop.
+- Personnel from the Correctional Education department shall notify the instructor of the drop.
 An official TVCC signature should accompany the drop notification, which will expedite the situation's resolution and allow the instructor to be notified as quickly as possible.

 A student who enrolls in a course and misses three class meetings without notifying the college instructor may be: